Chapter 06: Horticulture in Gardens

 "Very good, Felix," Tals'Hayun said.
 "The last one for five moons."

-“Aiya, what will we do?”
+"Aiya, what can we do?"
 Felix grimaced.
-“I’ve already told Alex I’d join her hunt tomorrow.
-Tals’Hayun, how many do we need for this one?”
+"I've already told Alex I'd join her hunt tomorrow.
+Tals'Hayun, how many do we need for this one?"

 Jhun caught his breath.
 For a moment he'd forgotten the hunting protocol.
 Any hunt that extended outside the walls of Sudalijhe'Yi had to be explicitly sanctioned by a member of the Council of Twelve, who would judge the proposal for feasibility, responsibility, liability, and reasonability.
 At the document's core lay the squad breakdown: If the assembled members were deemed insufficient, the hunt would be prohibited.

 And for a hunt like this?
-Just to feel safe, they’d need a square around an arrowhead, at minimum.
-Where would they find seven rangers?
+Just to feel safe, they'd need a square around an arrowhead, at minimum.
+Where would he find seven rangers?
 Jhun, Rowan, and who else?

-“Five at most,” Tals’Hayun answered.
-“If you can find five, I’ll approve it personally.”
+"Five at most," Tals'Hayun answered, cutting through Jhun's calculations.
+"If you can find five, I'll approve it personally."

-Five. . . was two less than seven, and almost seemed doable, for the right ranger.
+Five. . . was two fewer than seven, and almost seemed doable, for the right ranger.

 Felix yelled next to him, "A fuzz bulb, Ty?
 You've outdone yourself this time!"

-Jhun wondered if he heard a hint of jealousy in the young gardener’s voice as he waved Ty and Luna over.
+Jhun caught the slightest hint of jealousy in his benchmate's voice as he waved Ty and Luna over.

-“Thanks, do you want to help take care of it?”
+"Thanks, do you want to help take care of it?"
 Ty asked.
-The pot in her hands didn’t contain more than a mossy rock on bare soil.
+The pot in her hands contained no more than a mossy rock on bare soil.

 Ty's smile grew overwide as she noticed the ewer plants around them.
 "I like where your head is, making Onawa jealous.
 Serves her right for abandoning us yet again."